itsandriy/displaycal-py3/README.md

 How to install
 --------------

 Currently, there is no RPM, DEB, APP or MSI packages.
-To test the code you can install from the source:
+To test the code you can either run it directly from the source or install it as a ``sdist`` package:

 ```shell
 git clone https://github.com/eoyilmaz/displaycal-py3